dascentral/laravel-starter/README.md

 This starter repo is specific to that stack, but it may have conventions that benefit any Laravel application.

-## Cursor / VS Code
+## IDE Configuration

 I currently use [Cursor](https://www.cursor.com/) as my IDE.
-The repository contains my preferred settings and extensions within the `.vscode` folder.
+This repository contains a `.vscode` folder that contains my preferred settings and extensions.

-To replicate this set up within your project:
+To replicate this setup within your project:

 ```bash
 mkdir -p .vscode